ingratexr/unity-ar-boilerplate/README.md

 iPhone X vs an iPad vs a Pixel).

 ### CopyCamera
-Copy's the main AR camera's projection matrix and applies it to another camera, which it assumes is a child of the main AR camera.
+Copies the main AR camera's projection matrix and applies it to another camera, which it assumes is a child of the main AR camera.
 A typical use case for this scenario is to have a main AR camera that renders everything except UI, and then a child UI camera that renders only UI.